AdvancedPhotonSource/GSAS-II/docs/source/packages.rst

 * gitpython: (https://gitpython.readthedocs.io and
   https://github.com/gitpython-developers/GitPython).
 This
   this package provides a bridge between the git version control system and Python.
-It is not currently required, but GSAS-II will transition to using git in place of subversion, and at that time git and the requests package will be required for the standard installation process and for GSAS-II to update itself from GitHub.
+It is required for the standard GSAS-II installation process and for GSAS-II to update itself from GitHub.
   If your computer does not already have git in the path, also include the git package to obtain that binary (if you are not sure, it does